 Senate Historical Office)

 Also on the subject of sexism: Clinton chose David Brock to head the super-PAC with which her campaign directly coordinates.
 Brock is a political hitman whose best-known work was a book he wrote on behalf of conservatives to libel Prof. Anita Hill because, when the Senate considered its confirmation of then-Judge Clarence Thomas to the Supreme Court, she testified about his sexual harassment of her.
-The most infamous line from that book described Hill as "a little bit nutty and a little bit slutty."
+The most infamous line from that book described Hill as "a bit nutty and a bit slutty."